daphshez/otrain/readme.md

 * ~~histogram of time in station~~
 * ~~Time at station planned to actual~~
 * ~~histogram for actual stop length, grouped by planned~~
-* fix the GTFS download script
+* ~~fix the GTFS download script~~
 * load and compare 2014 data
-* design a measure for train latency based on daily number of passengers
+* design a measure for train latency based on daily number of passengers ...Some kind of balance for time of day
+* chart delay along route

 ## Some insights